tarantool/doc/doc/reference/reference_lua/msgpack.rst

 ..  class:: msgpack_object

-    The MsgPack object has the following methods:

-    ..  method:: decode()

-        Since version 2.10.1.

-        Decode MsgPack data in a MsgPack object and return a Lua object.

-        :return: a Lua object

-        :rtype: Lua object

-    ..  method:: iterator()

-        Since version 2.10.1.

-        Return an iterator over the MsgPack data.

-        A MsgPack iterator object has its own :ref:`set of methods <msgpack-object-iterator-methods>`.

-        :return: an iterator object over the MsgPack data

-        :rtype: userdata

     A MsgPack object can be passed to the MsgPack encoder with the same effect as passing the original Lua object:

     ..  code-block:: lua